A low-fi list of books I've read over the last 20 years or so. These entries in bold are the books I particularly liked.

 The Princess Bride: (S. Morgenstern's Classic Tale of True Love and High Adventure) by William Goldman

 Read aloud with Maxine, as we both love the film so much.
-Doing the voices = much fun, particularly the wonderful Inigo Montoya wiki
+Doing the voices = much fun, particularly the wonderful Inigo Montoya

 All Blacks Myths & Legends by Ron Palenski